Teal abstract background

 Upon registration you will receive the zoom link.

-This chat will be guided by Sarah Cheatham Oberle, OTD, OTR/L, who is a member of the Children and Youth Special Interest Section, Course Director for pediatrics courses at Washington University in St. Louis and a developer of cognitive support programs for children and families.
+This chat will be guided by Sarah Cheatham Oberle, OTD, OTR/L, is a member of the Children and Youth Special Interest Section, Course Director for pediatrics courses at Washington University in St. Louis, and developer of cognitive support programs for children and families.

 We welcome individuals at all levels, from those with no prior knowledge to seasoned experts.